richtunnel/AthleticsDashboard/OPPONENT_AUTO_DETECTION_IMPLEMENTATION.md

 The feature fails silently (import still succeeds) if:
 - No custom columns provided
 - No opponent column detected
-- All values are ≤ 4 characters
+- All values are < 2 characters
+- All values are "home" or "away" placeholders
 - All opponents already exist
 - Organization at 100 opponent limit
 - Database error occurs